The Scottish Terrier is an adorable breed.

 Smaller breeds need different nutrients than larger breeds do because they develop differently.

-A high-quality dog food will always have real meat protein listed in the first few ingredients, regardless of whether the food is dry dog food, wet dog food, or specialty dog food.
+A high-quality dog food will always have real meat protein listed in the first few ingredients.

 You should also feed your Scottie food that is specified for his age, weight, and activity level.